broadinstitute/mocasa/README.md

-# joidis
+# mocasa

-A joint distribution sampler.
+A Monte Carlo sampler